-Of course, one of the most common belief of those who wear hearing aids, or see someone with hearing aids, is that they are old.
-It is true that as we grow older our hearing can diminish due to natural wear-and-tear of using our ears.
-For a person whose hearing has begun to diminish later in life, they may be worried about the stigma attached to the devices as they may be viewed as someone who is “past it”.
+Of course, one of the most common beliefs of those who wear hearing aids, or see someone with hearing aids, is that they are old.
+As we grow older, our hearing can diminish due to the natural wear-and-tear of using our ears.
+People whose hearing has begun to diminish later in life may be worried about the stigma attached to the devices as they may be viewed as someone who is “past it”.
 Many people choose to struggle to hear rather than attain hearing aids as they worry about being labelled as old or disabled.

-Recently, advertisements have thought to be perpetuating the stigmatisation of hearing aids.
-Companies who advertise hearing checks and services have used advertisement to target these people; to recommend hearing aids that are “invisible”; or suggest that they are a secret.
-The main issue that has been voiced about these adverts; is that they suggest that wearing these, and deafness, should be hidden away and hushed up.
+Recently, advertisements have been thought to be perpetuating the stigmatisation of hearing aids.
+Companies who advertise hearing checks and services have used advertisements to target these people, to recommend hearing aids that are “invisible”; or suggest that they are a secret.
+The main issue that has been voiced about these adverts; is that they suggest that wearing these and deafness should be hidden away and hushed up.
 For those who are proud of their deaf identity, this can be seen as discriminatory advertising.

 It’s not always hearing people

-Hearing aids are beneficial to many people, and absolutely useless for others; it completely depends on the individual.
-So if you see a person wearing them; find out if you need to make any adjustments to the way you communicate and then do them.
+Hearing aids are beneficial to many people and absolutely useless for others; it completely depends on the individual.
+So if you see a person wearing them, find out if you need to adjust how you communicate and then do them.